 English Language Arts Curriculum Design Institute

-The primary audience for this one week Institute is K-12 teachers who would like to gain knowledge and understanding of the newly developed AERO English/Language Arts Framework which is aligned with the Common Core Standards.
-The professionally validated AERO Framework has been successfully adopted or adapted by many overseas schools.
-During the Institute, teams of teachers and curriculum coordinators from participating schools will collaborate to review the Framework in depth, see its relationship to the Common Core Standards, and compare it with their schools' curricula.
-Leadership training will be embedded in the workshop for the purpose of developing plans to share and support the implementation of the Framework in their home schools.
+K-12 teachers and curriculum specialists who would like to gain knowledge and understanding of the AERO English/Language Arts Common Core Plus Framework are the primary audience for this institute.
+The AERO Framework is aligned with the Common Core Standards and has been professionally validated.
+Many overseas schools have successfully adopted or adapted the Framework.
+Teams of teachers and curriculum coordinators from participating schools will collaborate to understand the Framework in depth, see its relationship to the Common Core Standards, and gain knowledge of how to fully implement it in their schools.
+Leadership training will be embedded in the workshop for the purpose of developing plans to share and support the implementation once they return to their respective schools.

-In addition, participants will be introduced to developing aligned assessments for the ELA framework.
+In addition, participants will be introduced to developing aligned assessments for the Framework.
 Institute participants are asked to bring with them samples of student work, rubrics associated with the student work, and an explanation of each task.

 Workshop participants will: